By: Reid Abbott, Regional Agronomist

 A Part of the Plan

-After a proper soil test and solid fertility recommendation, tissue testing is the next step a grower can take to improve nutrient management and efficiency on their operation.
+After a proper soil test and solid fertility recommendation, crop tissue testing is the next step a grower can take to improve nutrient management and efficiency on their operation.
 While tissue samples only represent a single point in time during a growing season, when taken at multiple intervals, trends can be recorded and multiple angles of crop health diagnostics can be investigated.
-When planning your nutrient management strategy for 2020’s cropping season, investigate the possibility of deploying tissue testing on your operation with your local retailer or crop advisor.
+When planning your nutrient management strategy, investigate the possibility of deploying tissue testing on your operation with your local retailer or crop advisor.